 Look for different ways to do things.
+According to Dr. Chantal Gagnon PhD LMHC “Happy people do things differently.
+They make their emotional wellbeing a priority and practice daily and weekly habits that help them create joy, happiness and satisfaction in their lives.”
 Anxiety originated from a “fight to flight to freeze” response; hence, your mind cannot distinguish as clearly a threat from a perceived one.
 Often, it is tempting just to let go and be carried away by emotions.
 You can be giving in to your impulses (fight), runoff due to the immense emotional flood (flight), or be immobile altogether.
 The moment you get to know your unhealthy behavior patterns, it becomes easier to make more informed decisions and actions.

 Repeat these tips 1-5.
 There is no timetable for this, and it can take, however long or short that you may need.
 However long it takes, it is ok so long as you can reason afterward.
 Do remember that the goal here is to put the thought to the nervous system, so it becomes more resistant to these types of mental attacks.